Yūka Kageyama: 2020–2023: Football-related appearances, feature film debut, departure from Hinatazaka46

+2023–present: Solo career

+In July 2023, Kageyama became a regular cast member, with the title of "Special Supporter", for the sports talk show Abema Sports Time on Abema.
+In October, she announced her affiliation with the talent agency Production Ogi and launched her official website, Kagesapo no Oseki (かげさぽのお席).

+In 2024, Kageyama appeared in the television dramas Hakobiya on TV Tokyo and Haru ni Nattara on Fuji TV.
+From May to June 2024, she portrayed female lead Lana in the first ever stage adaptation of the 1978 animated series Future Boy Conan, held at the Tokyo Metropolitan Theatre.

 Personal life

 Kageyama described her family as "football lovers" and they used to go overseas to support the Japan national team when she was younger.
-Her mother also holds a referee qualification, while her younger brother Shūto is a forward for the Kokushikan University football team.
+Her mother also holds a referee qualification, while her younger brother Shūto played for the Kokushikan University football team.
 The family owns a Chihuahua named Chico.

 Kageyama graduated from Tsukuba University High School.
 As a student, she was a member of the quiz research club and organized quiz events for middle school students, some of whom participated in the 42nd All Japan High School Quiz Championship where she served as an observer in 2022.

 In January 2023, Kageyama announced that she has joined the Japan chapter of Mensa International.

 Discography

 Kageyama has participated in Hinatazaka46 title songs since "Kimi Shika Katan" (2021), as well as the all-member and first generation songs by Hiragana Keyakizaka46 until the album Hashiridasu Shunkan (2018) and by Hinatazaka46 since the album Hinatazaka (2020).
 Prominent appearances include: